 Linking Policy to Outcomes: A Simple Framework for Debt Maturity Management

-We characterize the long-run stable maturity distribution induced by a fixed issuance policy, defined as the maturity mix of new issues.
-We derive closed-form expressions for a new class of forward-looking stable metrics, including average maturity, per-period refinancing need, and debt service cost.
-We use these metrics to provide a normative analysis of two debt-management tradeoffs: the classic one between cost and refinancing risk, and the nonconventional one between quantitative easing and refinancing risk.
-Our results indicate that the US Treasury should consider tilting its issuance towards notes.
-We also use our framework to trace a simple but novel summary of recent United States issuance history.
+We characterize the long-run stable maturity distribution induced by a fixed issuance policy, defined as the maturity mix of new issues, thereby providing a method to link issuance policies with their long-run consequences.
+We derive closed-form expressions for a new class of forward-looking stable metrics, including per-period refinancing need, debt service cost, and average maturity — an indicator of the supply of long-term bonds.
+We use these metrics to provide a normative analysis of the classical debt-management tradeoff between refinancing risk and debt service cost.
+Our results indicate that the US Treasury could move closer to the “efficient frontier” by tilting its issuance towards notes.

 Keywords: debt management, debt maturity, refinancing risk, quantitative easing